cowprotocol/services/database/README.md

 ### order\_execution

 Contains metainformation for trades, required for reward computations that cannot be recovered from the blockchain and are not stored in a persistent manner somewhere else.
+Protocol fee tokens/amounts are stored in the same order as fee policies in fee_policies table.

  Column                 | Type      | Nullable | Details
 ------------------------|-----------|----------|--------